 policy for the management of asbestos-containing materials in department-owned facilities.

-Asbestos management plan (DOC, 20.6MB) provides the operational context for department-owned facilities, and provides clarity regarding the roles and responsibilities in the management of asbestos containing material, and any incidents that may arise.
+asbestos management plan provides the operational context for department-owned facilities, and provides clarity regarding the roles and responsibilities in the management of asbestos containing material, and any incidents that may arise.